FCC-Sierra-Pacific-Power-NV-Energy/Plug-in--aws/email/README.md

 # Email Plug-in Workflow Step Package

-This package contains a vCommander plug-in workflow step for sending an email with an attachment.
+This package contains a Commander plug-in workflow step for sending an email with an attachment.

-It can be used with several vCommander workflow extension scenarios, which can be found on the [Embotics Support Knowledge Base](https://support.embotics.com/support/home).
-It can also be used outside of vCommander scenarios.
+It can be used with several Commander workflow extension scenarios, which can be found on the [Embotics Support Knowledge Base](https://support.embotics.com/support/home).
+It can also be used outside of Commander scenarios.

 ## Changelog